sul-dlss/argo/README.md

 cp config/database.yml.example config/database.yml
 ```

 ### Configure the rest of the local environment.

-Stanford users should review internal documentation.
+Settings configuration is managed using the [config](https://github.com/railsconfig/config) gem.
+Developers should create (or obtain) `config/settings/development.local.yml` files to set local development variables specifically.

-You will also need to acquire the following config files (per environment):
+You will also need to acquire the following certificate files (per environment):

- - `config/environments/development.rb`
- - `config/environments/dor_development.rb`
- - `config/environments/test.rb`
- - `config/environments/dor_test.rb`
- - `config/certs/dlss-dev-$USER-dor-dev.crt`  # should match the value specified by cert_file in dor_development.rb
+ - `config/certs/dlss-dev-$USER-dor-dev.crt`  # should match the value specified by `Settings.SSL.CERT_FILE`
- - `config/certs/dlss-dev-$USER-dor-dev.key`  # should match the value specified by key_file in dor_development.rb
+ - `config/certs/dlss-dev-$USER-dor-dev.key`  # should match the value specified by `Settings.SSL.CERT_FILE`

 ### Run bundler to install the Gem dependencies